coderefinery/manuals/expert-helpers.md

   differences between them?
 Questions which we should bring up in the main room?

-* Monitor if any helpers need extra help or training.
-Should we improve our helper training?
+* Monitor if any exercise leaders need extra help or training.
+Should we improve our exercise leader training?

 Other reference: